 The pathway in International Financial Law is a widely respected specialist LLM with an international reputation.
 It focuses on the law, documentation and legal issues affecting major transactions in global financial markets and their regulation.
 It benefits from an unrivalled London location, and is taught by a practitioner-led faculty providing cutting edge teaching expertise in the field.

-- New exciting scholarship offerings for our LLM programme for entry 2014: The Yeoh Tiong Lay Scholarship Programme, The Bosco Tso and Emily Ng Scholarship Programme and the Nigerian Law Scholars Fund.
+New exciting scholarship offerings for our LLM programme for entry 2015: The Yeoh Tiong Lay Scholarship Programme, The Bosco Tso and Emily Ng Scholarship Programme and the Nigerian Law Scholars Fund.
+Please note that the new Norman Spink Scholarship Fund has recently been announced for 2015 entry.
 For more information, please see our Law Scholarship information page.

 One year FT, two years to four years PT, September to September.

 In a competitive world we can give you the competitive edge to take your career to the next level.
 Thatís why youíll find our LLM programme is supplemented by opportunities to develop your skills and professional networks.
 The result is that students are presented with a wide range of employment destinations when they leave; from positions at the European Central Bank, European Commission and UN to commercial roles as investment bank analysts, tax or public affairs advisers, as well as careers in the legal profession; accountancy; management consultancy; human rights organisations and other voluntary bodies; academia.